rickstaa/panda-gazebo/panda_gazebo/docs/source/get_started/issues.rst

 Known Issues
 ============

-This document outlines the known issues with the :panda-gazebo:`panda_gazebo <>` package you may encounter while using.
-We recommend checking :panda-gazebo:`the issues page <issues>` on the :panda-gazebo:`GitHub repository <>` for updates.
+This document outlines the known issues you may encounter when using the :panda-gazebo:`panda_gazebo <>` package.
+We recommend checking
+:panda-gazebo:`the issues page <issues>` on the :panda-gazebo:`GitHub repository <>` for updates.

 Gravity Compensation Bug
 -------------------------